jessicarose00/100-days-of-code/log.md

 - Practiced data analysis with pandas
 - Had a nice intro to linear regression with an example of how to build regression models in scikit-learn

 **Thoughts**: While the workshop touched on a broader range of topics than would typically be covered in one day at an immersive bootcamp, it was helpful to get a feel for the pace and structure of the program.
-It was also a welcome break from self-study, where I'm constantly throwing questions at google/stackoverflow.
+It was also a welcome break from self-study, where I'm constantly throwing questions at google and stackoverflow.
 Being able to pose more complex questions to Metis's Senior Data Scientists and get immediate answers was... heavenly.

 **Work & Resources**:
 [Intro to Pandas Exercise](https://github.com/jessicarose00/100-days-of-code/blob/master/Exercises/1_intro_to_pandas.ipynb)